So official, it's the game's logo.

 - Danny and Sam in Danny Phantom.
 Really not much of a challenge, as the only other major available female characters are the proverbial Catwoman and a second example of a Romantic False Lead.
 Like most examples, at times, it's almost as if she's only there so that the writers can drop anything-but-subtle hints at the prospect of them "pairing up" in the last two seconds of the series.

-- Speaking of Batman Beyond, it has the new Batman, Terry McGinnis, and his mostly-steady girlfriend Dana Tan.
+- In Batman Beyond, it has the new Batman, Terry McGinnis, and his mostly-steady girlfriend Dana Tan.
 The JLU episode "Epilogue" confirms their Official Couple status by strongly implying that Terry was about to propose to Dana.

 - Nova and SPRX-77 as well; and they had a Slap-Slap-Kiss vibe through the show's entire run, which makes it even more astonishing it ended up on Toon Disney.